SystemsApproach/private5g/ran.rst

    SIGCOMM, August 2013.

 One way to characterize xApps is based on the current practice of controlling the mobile link at two different levels.
-At a fine-grain level, per-node and per-link control is conducted using the RRM functions that are distributed across the individual base stations.\ [#]_ RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
-At a coarse-grain level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
+At a fine-grained level, per-node and per-link control are conducted using the RRM functions that are distributed across the individual base stations.\ [#]_ RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
+At a coarse-grained level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
 These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide